aicomply/ThinkBase.SemanticKernel.Process/README.md

 # ThinkBase.SemanticKernel.Process
 Microsoft Semantic Kernel enables the development of Agentic AI.

-This comes in two flavors: Agents and Processes.
+In the samantic Kernel, Agentic AI  comes in two flavors: Agents and Processes.

 While processes are less stable than the agent solution, they have the benefit of being more controllable: the processing and calling of agents is determined by a state machine, rather than a controlling agent.